CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

 The burden of verifying the request is on the app.
-Without this check, attackers can send requests to the App Server pretending to be Asana.
+Without this check, attackers can send requests to the app server pretending to be Asana.

 Message integrity is provided by a SHA-256 HMAC signature on the contents of the request.
-For `GET` requests, the "message" used to generate the signature is the query string of the request with escaped characters, omitting the leading "?" of the query string.
+For `GET` requests, the "message" used to generate the signature is the query string of the request with escaped characters, omitting the leading `?` of the query string.
 For `POST` requests, the "message" is the JSON blob in the `data` field of the request body.
-For both types of requests, the secret used to compute the signature is your app's Client Secret which can be found in the **OAuth** tab for the app in the [developer console](https://app.asana.com/0/my-apps).
+For both types of requests, the secret used to compute the signature is your app's client seret which can be found in the **OAuth** tab for the app in the [developer console](https://app.asana.com/0/my-apps).

 Note that the signature is transmitted via a header in the request body, particularly the value of `x-asana-request-signature`.
 The